jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 Keys are an important concept in relational databases.
 We highlight two types of keys below:

+### Primary Keys

--   Primary keys: Each table has a “primary” key, which is a column or columns used to identify a unique record (row) in the table.
+Each table has a “primary” key, which is a column or columns used to identify a unique record (row) in the table.
 For example, in the **people** table (Figure 2.1a), the column labeled *personID* has a small key symbol next to it, indicating that this column is the table’s primary key.
 You can see that the table has two other columns, labeled *firstName* and *lastName*.
 Thus, a record (a row in the table) in this table may have an entry such as *personID* = “bbaggins”, *firstName* = “Bilbo”, and *lastName* = “Baggins”.
 We can use SQLite code to retrieve this unique row in the table by simply finding the record where the ‘personID’ column has a value of “bbaggins”.
-The primary key cannot be duplicated, thus ‘bbaggins’ will always point to Bilbo’s record.
+The primary key cannot be duplicated, thus “bbaggins” will always point to Bilbo’s record.

 In some tables, mutiple columns compose the primary key.
 For example, the **deployment** table (2.1b) uses three columns as the primary key, referred to as a “composite primary key”.
 The columns *equipmentID*, *locationID*, and *dateDeployed* combine to make the primary key in this table because all three entries are required to identify a unique deployment (a row that identifies a specific piece of equipment deployed at a specific location on a specific date).

+### Foreign Keys

--   Foreign keys are used to link two tables together, wherein a foreign key in one table refers to a primary key in another table.
+Foreign keys are used to link two tables together, wherein a foreign key in one table refers to a primary key in another table.
 For example, notice the column named *personID* in the **deployment** table (Figure 2.1b).
 This is a foreign key that connects back to the **people** table (Figure 2.1a), where *personID* is a primary key.
 Thus, if Bilbo Baggins deploys an AMU at a given location on a given date, we can expect to see “bbaggins” listed in the *personID* column of the **deployment** table.
 If we need to know more about “bbaggins”, we can find his information in the **people** table by extracting the row associated with this key.

 The concept of primary keys and foreign keys is essential to relational databases.
-They allow information to be distributed across tables so that the same information is never duplicated, and help maintain the integrity of the data collected.
-We will be examining the table relationships as a matter of practice in future chapters.
+Primary and foreign keys allow information to be distributed across tables so that the same information is never duplicated, and they help maintain the integrity of the data collected.
+We will examine the table relationships as a matter of practice in future chapters.
 For more information, view a [tutorial](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm) on relational database concepts.